grapa-dev/grapa/docs-src/docs/grz_format.md

 This function:
 1. Reads the source `.grc` file
-2. Compiles it to bytecode
+2. Compiles it to execution trees
 3. Adds version information
 4. Encodes using ZIP-GRAPA format
 5. Saves to the target `.grz` file